eriiWilson/eriiWilson/README.md

 -🐍 Python is my main language, and I'm passionate about cybersecurity.

--💼 Currently, I work as a Designer, but I'm seeking a transition to the cybersecurity field.
+-💼 Currently, I work as a Designer, but I'm seeking a transition to backend development with Python..

--🎮 In my free time, I enjoy watching anime and playing some games (mostly LOL and Overwatch).
+-🎮 In my free time, I enjoy watching anime and playing some games

 -🌌 Additionally, I'm a huge Star Wars fan.

--👋 My name is Eric Wilson, but I prefer to be called by my nicknames Jesus or Yummy.
+-👋 My name is Eric Wilson, but I prefer to be called by my nicknames Jesus or Derick.

 Projects